-3.1 Workspace Description:
+Workspace Description:

 As it was mentioned above, we will build a tool that allows the graphical definition of specifications of cellular applications.
-To be more practical, we implemented our tool using a real application for cellular phones, called “Bopo” Supervised by Dr. Elena Ravve.
+To be more practical, we implemented our tool using a real application for cellular phones, called “BoPo” Supervised by Dr. Elena Ravve.
 We take its spec in order to compose it in a visual form.

-In order to add a new screen (see fig 3.1) to the spec of an application, the user should press “add screen”, then she/he sets the screen location, defined the name and the description and then press “save”.
+In order to add a new screen (see Fig. 3.1) to the spec of an application, the user should press “add screen”, then she/he sets the screen location, defined the name and the description and then press “save”.

-The user should press on "+" button to choose an element type from the menu bar (see fig 3.2), this way we can represent the specs types of screens
+The user should press on "+" button to choose an element type from the menu bar (see Fig. 3.2), this way we can represent the specs types of screens